BenGOsborn/Chainlink-VRE-Adapter/README.md

 1. `cd src`
 2. `bash install.sh`
-3. `docker-compose up --build -d`, then goto port 80 on your machine to access the API
+3. `docker-compose up --build -d`, then go to port 80 on your machine to access the API

 ### Instructions - Running the Chainlink node